SES-4, United States of America

 SES-4 is a telecommunication satellite principally used to provide high-power direct-to-home (DTH) and fixed satellite services to the Americas, Europe, Africa and the Middle East regions.
 The satellite will be positioned over the Atlantic Ocean at 338°E, allowing the currently existing NSS-7 to move to a different orbital location.
-SES-4 is part of the SES fleet and will be launched into geostationary orbit in the second quarter of 2011.
+SES-4 is part of the SES fleet and was launched into geostationary orbit in February 2012.

-The satellite will be launched through Loral's FS-1300 satellite bus platform on the piggyback of ILS Proton-M/Briz-M rocket from Baikonurur Cosmodrome site 200/39, Kazakhstan.
-The hybrid satellite power network serves thousands of very small aperture terminals (VSAT's) by transmitting high-quality video signals.
+The satellite was launched through Loral’s FS-1300 satellite bus platform on the piggyback of an ILS Proton-M/Briz-M rocket from the Baikonurur Cosmodrome site 200/39, Kazakhstan.
+The hybrid satellite power network serves thousands of very small aperture terminals (VSATs) by transmitting high-quality video signals.

 In February 2008, SES World Skies awarded a contract to Space Systems to build a new spacecraft called NSS-14 to improve the fixed satellite services of SES customers.
 It is the second satellite contract awarded by SES to Space Systems / Loral (SS/L).
 In early 2010 the NSS-14 was redesignated SES-4 by SES World Skies.

-The SES-4 is being designed and manufactured by SSL, a subsidiary of Loral Space & Communications, US.
-With a lifespan of 15 years, the satellite will weigh around 5,800kg at launch and consume 5kW of satellite power.
-It will be fitted with an ion propulsion system to produce the on-board transmitter power of 5,000RF watts.
+The SES-4 was designed and manufactured by SSL, a subsidiary of Loral Space & Communications, US.
+With a lifespan of 15 years, the satellite weighed around 6,180kg at launch and consumed 5kW of satellite power.
+It was fitted with an ion propulsion system to produce the on-board transmitter power of 5,000RF watts.

-Six solar panels per array will be fitted to the satellite to providing power in case of a systems failure.
+Six solar panels per array were fitted to the satellite to provide power in case of a systems failure.

-The polarisations of C band and Ku band will be circular and linear respectively.
-The uplink frequency of the C-band will vary between 5,850MHz and 6,425MHz, while downlink frequency will range from 3,625MHz to 4,200MHz.
-The uplink frequency of the Ku band will be 13.75GHz to 14.5GHz.
+The polarisations of C band and Ku band are circular and linear respectively.
+The uplink frequency of the C-band varies between 5,850MHz and 6,425MHz, while downlink frequency ranges from 3,625MHz to 4,200MHz.
+The uplink frequency of the Ku band is 13.75GHz to 14.5GHz.

 SES-4 is a digital channel transponder satellite that offers communication capacity, connectivity and flexibility.
 52 C-band and 72 Ku-band transponders of 36MHz capacity are installed in the satellite.
 The C-band will provide telephone, cable distribution and corporate network services to the eastern hemisphere of Europe / Africa and America.

-Four Ku-band beams are cross strappedĀ to four C-band beams to improve connectivity and render service capability to the Europe or Middle East, West Africa, North America and South America regions.
+Four Ku-band beams are cross strapped to four C-band beams to improve connectivity and render service capability to the Europe or Middle East, West Africa, North America and South America regions.

 Manufactured by Space Systems/Loral, the FS 1300 is a fully redundant and efficient satellite bus primarily used for geostationary communications.
 The satellite bus was first introduced in 1980.
 It can conciliate as many as 12 to 150 active transponders.